 Now that Edge is also based on Chromium, you will see similar error messages there too.
 We will look at troubleshooting steps for Microsoft Edge (Chromium) as well.

 Google is actively working on resolving this issue.
-The first troubleshooting step that you must do is updating Google Chrome.
+The first troubleshooting step that you must do is update Google Chrome.

 status_access_violation – Workaround